Special Issue, October 6, 2010

 A smaller one

-A smaller one, out
+A smaller one, removed

 Two more on a stump